 A command economy and high and countless taxes and a huge bureaucracy were not the aim of our Founders, who often scoured the Greek, Roman, and biblical authors for principles about what to do and what not to do.

 A command economy barges into the private sector to dictate, for example, to segments of the auto industry, which now needs more billions, or to command mortgage companies and force them to lend to the poor, though the poor cannot afford to pay them back.

-Therefore, an executive is misguided when he seeks higher taxes on job-creators, while the tax rates are high already compared to those in other nations; when he wields a lot of power on his own, rising above the law and bypassing Congress; and when he walks with his chin held higher than his “subjects,” as he gazes out over the horizon at no one in particular.
+Therefore, an executive is misguided when he seeks higher taxes on job-creators, while the tax rates are high already compared to those in other nations; when he wields a lot of power on his own, rising above the law and bypassing Congress.

-Today, many conservatives have reached the sane conclusion that a 21-plus-trillion-dollar debt is immoral.
-George Bush let himself get co-opted by a Democrat-controlled House and Senate in 2006, and that’s when things went downhill.
-However, things got worse in 2008 — and much, much worse for the next four fiscal years — because the Obama administration added 7.5 trillion (a record) to the debt.
-A debt that matches or exceeds our national income (GDP) is oppressive and destroys prosperity and freedom.
+Today, many conservatives have reached the sane conclusion that a extremely high debt is immoral.
+A debt that exceeds our national income (GDP) is oppressive and destroys prosperity and freedom.